microsoft/TeamsMsiOverride/README.md

 ## CheckMsiOverride
 The CheckMsiOverride script is intended to run on user machines, and will set the required registry key, and update the Teams Machine-Wide Installer to the most recent version.

-This script supports three methods of checking and retriving an updated MSI: Share, CDN, and Package.
+This script supports three methods of checking and retrieving an updated MSI: Share, CDN, and Package.
 - The share method uses a share location populated by the PublishLatestVersion script to check for a newer version and to copy the MSI from.
-- The CDN method has each client directly query if a new version is available and then downloads the relevent MSI directly from the Microsoft CDN server.
+- The CDN method has each client directly query if a new version is available and then downloads the relevant MSI directly from the Microsoft CDN server.
 Note that this method has each individual user downloading the files, and therefore can cause increased bandwidth usage if multiple users are executing the script at the same time.
-- The package method requires the relevent MSI to be placed in the same folder as the script.
-This method is intended for deployment via package managers to allow all the relevent files to be placed in one location.
+- The package method requires the relevant MSI to be placed in the same folder as the script.
+This method is intended for deployment via package managers to allow all the relevant files to be placed in one location.

 It must be run with Administrative privileges.
 It may be ideal to have it run from the SYSTEM account.